Arya-Ashti/OSNN_Model_Python/README.md

 - Dev experience on a subsystem

 ## Methods

-### Supervised Learning
+The same algorithm is used for both, the supervised and semi-supervised learning models.

-A Radial Basis Function Network (RBFN) was trained using fully labeled commit data.
-The RBFN was optimized using methods such as gradient descent and k-means clustering to determine the optimal parameters.
+A Radial Basis Function Network (RBFN) was trained using only labelled incoming instances by filtering out any unlaballed data.
+The model is optimised using the Newton Rhapson update method and a self-learning learning rate.

-### Semi-supervised Learning
-The semi-supervised approach utilized a small subset of labeled data along with a large pool of unlabeled data.
-The RBFN was extended to incorporate techniques like pseudo-labeling and graph-based methods to exploit the underlying structure of the unlabeled data.
+The semi-supervised approach allows unlabelled instances to remain in the set.
+The model utilises these instances using pseudo-labeling to exploit the underlying structure of the unlabeled data for better predicative performance.

 ## Installation